-“It became apparent that the church had no problem meeting the physical needs of people” says Jack Munday, Director of the Billy Graham Rapid Response Team.
+“Right after 9/11, when responding to man-made and natural disasters, it became apparent that the community and the church had no problem meeting the physical needs of people” says Jack Munday, International Director of the Billy Graham Rapid Response Team.
 “There was plenty of food, bottled water and shelter being provided.
-Very few, however, were prepared to appropriately respond to the emotional and spiritual wounds that were ripped open that day.”
+Very few, however, were prepared to appropriately respond to the emotional and spiritual wounds that were ripped open.”

-Since that time, the Billy Graham Rapid Response Team has developed in size and credibility, emerging as an expected and appreciated presence in times of disaster.
-The nationwide network has grown to more than 1,900 chaplains in 48 states, including the U.S. territory of Puerto Rico, with an international presence in Australia, Canada, and the United Kingdom; ready to deploy with the hope and love of Christ.
+The nationwide network of RRT chaplains has grown to more than 2,200 chaplains in 48 states, including the U.S. territory of Puerto Rico, and also has an international presence in Australia, Canada, and the United Kingdom.
+With the mission of “Sharing Hope in Crisis,” the Billy Graham Rapid Response Team stands ready to deploy anywhere in the world with the hope and love of Jesus Christ.

 The Billy Graham Prayer center in New York City following the events of September 11, 2001.
 Soon after, the idea of a Rapid Response Team was conceived.